tomeshnet/prototype-cjdns-pi/FAQ.md

 1. When prompted, enter a non-root username for your board.

 1. When prompted, enter a password for your new non-root user.

+1. When prompted, enter the password for the non-root user again.

 1. Answer the rest of the prompts about the new non-root user, or simply press enter at each prompt to skip.